 Finish with something bright.
 A squeeze of lime or a splash of vinegar right before serving lifts the whole pot.

-💸 Budget: half the beef, double the beans — nobody notices, the wallet does. 🥦 Lighter: ground turkey plus a diced sweet potato. 🧒 Kids: keep it mild and serve over rice with cheese as a chili volcano. ✨ Extra flavor: a square of dark chocolate and a splash of strong coffee stirred in — trust mom on this one.
+💸 Budget: use half the beef and double the beans. 🥦 Lighter: substitute ground turkey and add a diced sweet potato. 🧒 Kids: keep the base mild and serve over rice with cheese. ✨ Extra flavor: stir in a small square of dark chocolate or a splash of strong coffee for deeper roasted notes.

 The square of dark chocolate.
 It doesn't make it sweet — it makes the chili taste deeper, older, and like it has a secret.
 Because it does.